MaximeFILIPPI/NavigationStackEX/README.md

 ```

-Change the way the title is diplayed (Large or Inline) or not displayed at all
+Change the way the title is diplayed (Large or Inline)
-(it works the same way as the classical NavigationStack)

 ```swift
 import SwiftUI